Business and community electric vehicle charging station guide

 When everything is completed, make sure the EV charging station works by plugging in an electric vehicle.
 Work with the electrician and EV charging station manufacturer to resolve any problems.

 Access to the EV charging station can be restricted.
-The software platform provider will be able to set up restrictions and come up with the access solution that works best for your needs.
+The software platform provider will be able to set up access/restriction solutions that work best for you.

 In Iowa, an EV charging station serviced by the electrical grid are able to charge fees by the kWh.
-An EV charging station not serviced by the electric grid but by a form of self-generation such as solar energy may be considered a public utility for charging drivers by the kWh.
+An EV charging station served by a form of self-generation (such as solar energy) may be considered a public utility for charging drivers by the kWh.

-In Wisconsin, the current interpretation of the Public Service Commission (PSC) Chapter 196 is that only public utilities are able to charge customers directly by the kWh for using electricity.
+In Wisconsin, the current interpretation is that only public utilities are able to charge customers directly by the kWh for using electricity (Public Service Commission [PSC] Chapter 196.)
 Time-based fee structures are the best solution at this time to charge drivers for using the EV charging station in Wisconsin.

 Most software platform providers require drivers to create an account linked to a method of payment.
 Drivers can access their account through a website, a mobile app or a Radio Frequency Identification (RFID) card.
 Consult with the software platform provider about how fees are collected and how much of those charges would be given back to you.

-Other equipment such as credit card readers can be installed on the EV charging station for an additional cost that can charge credit cards directly.
+For an additional cost, equipment like credit card readers that can charge credit cards directly can be installed on the EV charging station.
 Consult with the EV charging station manufacturer about other payment methods their equipment supports.

 A networked EV charging station is connected via Wi-Fi, ethernet or cellular modem.
 The network connection provides more information about the use of the EV charging station and makes processing payments easier.
 Consult the charging station manufacturer and software provider about the best network connectivity option for you.